What is the maximum income for Medicaid in New York?

 What is a Medicaid Resource Test?

 Medicaid is a government-funded program designed to help offset medical costs for low-income individuals at all stages of life.
-However, people with a certified disability and seniors over 65 must go through a resource test to qualify.
-This assessment uses an electronic asset verification system to examine bank accounts, retirement savings, stocks, and real property to determine if an applicant meets these strict income limits.
-Thankfully, a person’s primary home, personal belongings, one vehicle, and burial funds (up to the limit) are excluded.
-However, the agency also reviews financial transactions over a five-year period to ensure a recipient has not disposed of significant assets to qualify.
+However, people with a certified disability and seniors over 65 must meet a resource test to qualify.
+For Community (Home Care) and Chronic Care (Nursing Home) Medicaid applicants, this assessment uses an electronic asset verification system to examine current bank accounts, retirement savings, stocks, and real property to determine if an applicant meets these strict resource limits.
+Thankfully, a person’s primary home, personal belongings, one vehicle, and burial funds are excluded.
+However, when applying for Chronic Care (Nursing Home) Medicaid coverage, the agency also reviews financial transactions over the past five-year period (look-back) to ensure that a recipient has not disposed of assets to qualify for Medicaid coverage.

 Medicaid Resource Allowances for Applicants and Spouses